 I wonder what it was like just a few hundred years ago when the night sky was clear and the visible stars were in the millions.
 I wonder what it was like late at night falling asleep in total silence - no cars in the street outside, no radio ... no television.
 I'm not saying life was better then, just simpler.
 Today there is so much input competing for our attention that it's easy to miss the simple and important things that happen in our daily lives.

 Joseph Campbell understood this and recommended that people spend time alone with themselves every day - without intention.
-Intention always gets us in trouble.
-Just being present and allowing what ever happens to happen was key to Campbell's recipe.
+The intention always gets us in trouble.
+Just being present and allowing whatever happens to happen was key to Campbell's recipe.
 Joe was a super-smart guy and I bet he wouldn't have freaked out if he had been staying at a hotel and the power went out.
 Maybe he would have taken that as a sign to spend that time contemplating the events of the day, the week, the year.
 Maybe that's what I should do, too.